ofekamsalem/hjfc-youth-scouting-tool/README.md

    - Players ranked 12th to 18th in the squad based on minutes played in the season.

 2. **Percentage of Minutes Played:**
-   - Players who played 25–50% of the total minutes of the player with the maximum minutes
+   - Players who played 25–50% of the total minutes of the player with the maximum minutes.

 3. **Participation in Last 3 Matches:**
    - Players who: